roseengineering/rffdtd/README.md

 a batch of simulations (each exciting a different set of ports) on multiple machines against the same model.
-All the touchstone file results can then be pulled together onto one machine and summed up into one sparameter matrix using this utility.
+All the touchstone file results can then be pulled together onto one machine and summed up into one aggregated touchstone file using this utility.

 ## Notes